 If you wish to order food from Blue Demon Dining, powered by Chartwells, with your class budget (whether boxed lunches to eat off campus or meals to consume on campus), the First-Year Program will place your order.
-Please email the following information to Jenn Tatum (jtatum3@depaul.edu) at least 72 hours in advance.
+Please email the following information to firstyear@depaul.edu at least 72 hours in advance.